 Bengals are highly active kitties and need several physical activity sessions a day.
 They can be trained to walk on leashes, play games like fetch, and enjoy spending time outside.
 However, due to their high prey drive, these big kiddos should never be left outside alone.
 Bengal cats are best kept as indoor pets who spend time outdoors in a safe enclosure or under close supervision on a leash.

-These kitties need a rotation of different toys and stimulation periodically to keep them happy both physically and mentally.
+These kitties need a rotation of different toys (find the best toy for your Bengal cat) and stimulation periodically to keep them happy both physically and mentally.
 This is a particularly good breed for clicker training as it keeps them highly stimulated throughout the day.
 Make sure that any home Bengals are in has plenty of spaces for them to explore, as well as safe, comfortable nooks and crannies to hide in.

 Owners need to pay remarkably close attention to litterbox cleanliness with this breed.
 They are very meticulous when it comes to personal hygiene.
 Cleaning their litter boxes at least twice a day and having multiple litter boxes, even if it is a one-cat home, is a good idea.
 Owners also need to take care to clean homes regularly and keep personal items away safe and secure.
 Pet leopards embody the phrase cat burglar.
 They love to steal things and are highly adept at swiping human belongings and hiding them forever.

 Bengals are natural predators and should eat a meat-based diet.
 They need food high in quality animal protein to support their generous size and elevated activity level.
 Contrary to widespread belief, These tykes do not have different dietary needs than other domestic feline breeds.
 Like every feline, they are obligate carnivores and do their best on high-quality foods made with meats like beef, chicken, fish, lamb, and turkey.